yaldizd/AST208project/accretion_disk.md

 <br>

 <br>

-## The Discovery of Cygnus X-1 via its Accretion Disk

 Black holes usually cannot be observed directly on account of both their small size and the fact that they emit no light.
 They can be “observed,” however, by the effects of their enormous gravitational fields on nearby matter.
 For example, if a black hole is a member of a binary star system, matter flowing into it from its companion becomes intensely heated and then radiates X-rays copiously before entering the event horizon of the black hole and disappearing forever.
 One of the component stars of the binary X-ray system Cygnus X-1 is a black hole.
 Discovered in 1971 in the constellation Cygnus, this binary consists of a blue supergiant and an invisible companion 14.8 times the mass of the Sun that revolve about one another in a period of 5.6 days.